MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/allow-syncing-only-on-specific-domains.md

    > [!IMPORTANT]
    > This setting is only applicable to Active Directory domains.
 It does not apply to Azure AD domains.
 If you have devices which are only Azure AD joined, consider using a [Conditional Access Policy](/azure/active-directory/conditional-access/overview) instead.

-5. If you want to prevent Mac OS users from syncing entirely, select the **Block sync on Mac OS** check box.
+5. If you want to prevent Mac users from syncing entirely, select the **Block sync on Mac OS** check box.

 6. Click **Save** on the Sync page.